paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-069-retired-grade.md

 (2) **Reopening.—** — A determination of the retired grade of a person may be reopened in accordance with applicable provisions of [section 1370(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1370/f&num=0&edition=prelim).
 In the application of such section 1370(f) for purposes of this subsection, any reference to a provision of [section 1370 of this title](./chapter-069-retired-grade.md#section-1370) shall be deemed to be a reference to the analogous provision of this section.
 In the application of paragraph (7) of such section 1370(f) for purposes of this paragraph, the reference to “chapter 71 of this title” shall be deemed to be a reference to “chapter 1223 of this title”.

-**(h) Highest Permanent Grade Defined.—** In this section, the term “highest permanent grade” means a grade at or below the grade of major general in the Army, Air Force, or Marine Corps or rear admiral in the Navy.
+**(h) Highest Permanent Grade Defined.—** In this section, the term “highest permanent grade” means a grade at or below the grade of major general in the Army, Air Force, Marine Corps, or Space Force, or rear admiral in the Navy.

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (d)(1).
+Pub.
+L. 118–159, § 521(f)(2)(A), substituted “Marine Corps, or Space Force” for “or Marine Corps” in two places.

+Subsec. (h).
+Pub.
+L. 118–159, § 521(f)(2)(B), substituted “Marine Corps, or Space Force,” for “or Marine Corps”.

 2023—Subsec. (e).
 Pub.
 L. 118–31, § 1801(a)(16)(A), inserted “to” before “ ‘active duty’ ”.

 Subsec. (f).
 Pub.
 L. 118–31, § 1801(a)(16)(B), substituted “1370(e)” for “1370e(e)” and “reference to ‘chapter 71 of this title’ ” for “reference to ‘chapter 71’ of this title”.